Yash-op7/Javascript/crash course.md

 - `has(value)`: Checks if a value exists.
 -`size`: Returns the number of elements.
 - `clear()`: Removes all elements.
+- `.size`: get the number of elements

 > ## `Map`:
+- a collection of key-value pairs
+- maintains insertion order
+- Keys in a `Map` can be of any data type, including objects, primitives, or functions.
+This is different from objects, where keys are always strings (or symbols).

 ```js
 const map = new Map();
 map.set('name', 'Alice');